sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 We will also use a simple manager protocol to control the entanglement generation protocols.
 We will show

-* how to use `EntanglementGenerationA` (Barret-Kok generation protocol) to entangle memories on different nodes
+* how to use `EntanglementGenerationA` (by default creates Barret-Kok generation protocol) to entangle memories on different nodes
 * how to use `BBPSSW` (BBPSSW purification protocol) to improve the fidelity of entanglement
 * how to use `EntanglementSwappingA` and `EntanglementSwappingB` (swapping protocol) to extend the distance of entanglement